Questions for EHR Vendors: What You Should Know Before You Commit

 Are systems and networks monitored continuously for security events?

-Do you log all authorized and unauthorized access sessions, and can these sessions be audited?
+Does your software log all authorized and unauthorized access sessions, and can these sessions be audited?

 Does the ophthalmology EHR system have audit control mechanisms that can monitor, record, and/or examine information system activities that create, store, modify, and transmit PHIL or ophthalmology electronic medical records?